Minnesota PFML 2026: Employer Deadlines, Rates & Registration Guide

 Navigate to PFML Section

 Once logged in, find the PFML registration section.
-The system integrates PFML with your existing UI account.
+The system integrates PFML with your existing UI account for streamlined wage reporting and premium payments.

 Verify Business Information

-Confirm your Minnesota Tax ID, federal EIN, business address, and contact information are current.
+Confirm your Minnesota Tax ID, federal EIN, business address, number of employees, and contact information are current and accurate.

 Set Up Wage Reporting